SPAAM-community/wss-summer-school/docs/2022/instructors.md

 🇪🇸 **Aida Andrades Valtueña** is a geneticist interested in pathogen evolution, with particular interest in prehistoric pathogens.
 She has been exploring new methods to analyse ancient pathogen data to understand their past function and ecology to inform models of pathogen emergence.

+🇩🇪 **Alexander Herbig** is a bioinformatician and group leader for Computational Pathogenomics at the Max Planck Institute for Evolutionary Anthropology.
+His main interest is in studying the evolution of human pathogens and in methods development for pathogen detection and bacterial genomics.

 🇩🇪 **Alex Hübner** is a computational biologist, who originally studied biotechnology, before switching to evolutionary biology during his PhD.
 For his postdoc in the Warinner lab, he focuses on investigating whether new methods in the field of modern metagenomics can be directly applied to ancient DNA data.
 Here, he is particularly interested in the _de novo_ assembly of ancient metagenomic sequencing data and the subsequent analysis of its results.

 🇫🇷 **Arthur Kocher** initially trained as a veterinarian.
 He then pursued a PhD in the field of disease ecology, during which he studied the impact of biodiversity changes on the transmission of zoonotic diseases using molecular tools such as DNA metabarcoding.
 During his Post-Docs, he extended his research focus to evolutionary aspects of pathogens, which he currently investigates using ancient genomic data and Bayesian phylogenetics.

+🇩🇪 **Clemens Schmid** is a computational archaeologist pursuing a PhD in the group of Stephan Schiffels at the department of Archaeogenetics at the Max Planck Institute for Evolutionary Anthropology.
+He is trained both in archaeology and computer science and currently develops computational methods for the spatiotemporal co-analysis of archaeological and ancient genomic data.
+He worked in research projects on the European Neolithic, Copper and Bronze age and maintains research software in R, C++ and Haskell.

 🇺🇸 **Irina Velsko** is a postdoc in the Microbiome group of the department of Archaeogenetics at the Max Planck Institute for Evolutionary Anthropology.
 She did her PhD work on oral microbiology and immunology of the living, and now works on oral microbiomes of the living and the dead.
 Her work focuses on the evolution and ecology of dental plaque biofilms, both modern and ancient, and the complex interplay between microbiomes and their hosts.